humamfauzi/humamfauzi.github.io/_posts/2019-03-24-webapi-jwt.md

 Library is where common and reuseable mechanisms stored can can be called by any business logic.
 For example, many business logic using automatic emailing for a different reason.
 One for forgot email protocol, one for marketing purposes, and other for warning message.

 We can create a function for automatic email sending with recipient, sender, and message as a input so we don't need to replicate automatic emailing for every business logic.

 While it is really simple in graphs, in reality API construction can be complex because increasing number of endpoints and business logic.
 Building a maintainable API is developer goal.
 Coherent and orderly API can help both user (if you are selling your API service such as Google Map) and developer.
 User can easily learn your API structure and get what they need.
-The difficulty increased when API covers many areas thus increasing number of endpoints.
 A good documentation should make user adoption faster.
 For developer, a good documentation helps maintaining, debugging and inheriting code.